 3. Demise Areas

-The Title is identified by a continuous red line encircling the area.
-Other colours and areas can also be shown to the requirement of the Title.
+All areas contained within the lease is identified in red and any communal areas drawn in green.
+Other colours and areas can also be shown to the requirement of the lease.

 Each relevant floor level will be drawn identifying any areas contained within the lease or have a right over.